harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 For information on how to manage contributions, see [OSS Watch's Contributor Licence Agreements](http://oss-watch.ac.uk/resources/cla).

 _Question 14.4: Do contributors keep the copyright/IP of their contributions?_ Asking contributors to sign over their copyright and intellectual property to your project or organisation can put off users from contributing.
 It, in effect, asks them to give away ownership of something that may be novel and which may represent a key aspect of their research.
 Allowing contributors to keep their own copyright and intellectual property removes this barrier, thereby making contribution a more attractive option.
 It also contributes to promoting a community round your software – everyone sharing their outputs rather than handing them over to a select group.
-For information on how to manage contributions, see OSS Watch's Contributor Licence Agreements (http://oss-watch.ac.uk/resources/cla).
+For information on how to manage contributions, see [OSS Watch's Contributor Licence Agreements](http://oss-watch.ac.uk/resources/cla).

 _Question 15.2: Does each of your source code files include a copyright statement?_ It's easy to distribute source code files, and this separates the code from any copyright statement that might be on your web site or in your documentation.
 To cover this eventuality, and remove any ambiguity about ownership, it's good practice to include a copyright statement with each of your source code files, as a comment, or, if the language permits it, as a string constant.